chromerai/TradingData-analysis_Dashboard/.README/README.md

     * Password: bigdatafinalproject
 * The Streamlit dashboard with the Monte Carlo based Geometric Brownian motion analysis of trade data can be accessed at the following link: http://155.138.134.6/streamlit
 ## Metrics
+* 10 records per second fetched from the websocket connection
+* 100 kb/sec of data being passed through the pipeline for visualization
+* 360 mb/hr of data being passed through the pipeline
+---
+**NOTE**: *above metrics are valid for pipeline being run for 7 tickers - AAPL, AMZN, MSFT, BINANCE:ETHUSDT, BINANCE:BTCUSDT, BINANCE:XRPUSDT, BINANCE:DOGEUSDT*
 ## Project Description
 ## Group Members
 * Ayushman Singh (as16513)